-Credit Hours: 3 Prerequisite: CHR 101 and CHR 102 or instructor approval
+Credit Hours: 3 Prerequisite: CHR 200 or instructor approval Availability: On demand

 CHR 317 Biblical Backgrounds

 This course is an introductory study of the social, political, and religious customs related to the Old and New Testaments.
 Emphasis is given to ancient historiography, social customs, political developments, and the religions of the ancient Near East and the Greco-Roman worlds.